 - Using a 11/2 tablespoon cookie scoop, drop dough onto prepared cookie sheets.
 Use your fingers dipped in flour to slightly flatten the tops.

 - Bake for 12-15 minutes, until the tops bounce back when lightly touched.
 Cool on wire rack.

 - For the frosting, combine butter and cream cheese in a medium bowl and mix with electric mixer until smooth.
 Add vanilla and powdered sugar and beat until well combined.
 It should be slightly thick.
-Spread on cooled cookies and sprinkle with pumpkin pie spice or nutmeg.
+Spread on cooled cookies and sprinkle with pumpkin pie spice.